You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 I Quit Smoking: What to Look Forward to After Day 6

-Starting Your Quitting Journey with SmokeFree Clinic
+Start Your Quitting Journey with SmokeFree Clinic

 A lot happens after six days of not smoking.

-Your risk of heart attack has decreased, your lungs are healing themselves, and the flow of oxygen and blood in your body has improved dramatically.
+Your risk of heart attack decreases, your lungs are healing themselves, and the flow of oxygen and blood in your body improves dramatically.
+Your sense of taste and smell is also getting better, so it’s time to tuck into your favourite meal and savour each bite.

 You’ve saved almost $14,000 yearly, too.